andf-crl/docs/v20.1/admin-ui-statements-page.md

 Execution Count | Cumulative number of executions of statements with this fingerprint within the last hour or specified [time interval](#time-interval). <br><br>The bar indicates the ratio of runtime success (gray) to [retries](transactions.html#transaction-retries) (red) for the SQL statement fingerprint.
 Rows Affected | Average number of rows returned while executing statements with this fingerprint within the last hour or specified [time interval](#time-interval). <br><br>The gray bar indicates the mean number of rows returned.
 The blue bar indicates one standard deviation from the mean.
 Latency | Average service latency of statements with this fingerprint within the last hour or specified [time interval](#time-interval).
 Service latency is the time taken to execute a query once it is received by the cluster.
 It does not include the time taken to send the query to the cluster or return the result to the client. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.
-Diagnostics | <span class="version-tag">New in v20.1:</span> Option to activate [diagnostics](#diagnostics) for this fingerprint.
+Diagnostics | <span class="[version](cluster-settings.html#setting-version)-tag">New in v20.1:</span> Option to activate [diagnostics](#diagnostics) for this fingerprint.
 If activated, this displays the status of diagnostics collection (`WAITING FOR QUERY`, `READY`, OR `ERROR`).
 When `READY`, the most recent diagnostics bundle can be downloaded here.
 Access the full history of diagnostics for the fingerprint in the [**Statement Details**](#statement-details-page) page.

 ### Time interval

 By default, the Statements page displays all SQL statements executed within a one-hour time interval.
 The display is cleared at the end of each interval.
-You can change the interval with the [`diagnostics.reporting.interval`](cluster-settings.html#settings) cluster setting.
+You can change the interval with the [`[diagnostics.reporting.interval](cluster-settings.html#setting-diagnostics-reporting-interval)`](cluster-settings.html#settings) cluster setting.

 ### SQL statement fingerprints